 - We use ADP for international payroll and Ultimate for US Payroll.

 - ADP is for North America.

 - We use ADP in many countries, but they are not well-equipped in many others.
 Very dissatisfied with their flexibility, responsiveness, customer service, and pricing.

 - We process our payroll internally.
 We do use ADP Tax Services and are satisfied with their services.

 - We utilize ADP for garnishment and tax payments, but not payroll processing.

-At Peeriosity, member companies can quickly get beyond the top-level view to directly communicate with peers at companies who are facing similar challenges, allowing them to rapidly and easily leverage the lessons learned as the navigate the issues and opportunities of Payroll process outsourcing.
+At Peeriosity, member companies can quickly get beyond the top-level view to directly communicate with peers at companies who are facing similar challenges, allowing them to rapidly and easily leverage the lessons learned as they navigate the issues and opportunities of the Payroll process outsourcing.

 Does your company provide Payroll services using in-house resources or is the Payroll process outsourced to a third-party service provider?
 If you have outsourced the Payroll process, what is your overall level of satisfaction?

 Who are your peers and how are you collaborating with them?

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
 Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer MailTM, members can easily communicate at any time with others who participated in iPolling.